-No major changes are currently planned for the campus waste management program over the next five years.
-However, the emphasis for the next five years will be to continue to upgrade existing programs in 225-campus building while improving collection and processing efficiencies.
+No major changes are currently planned for the campus Waste Management Program over the next five years.
+However, the emphasis for the next five years will be to continue to upgrade existing programs in the 230 campus buildings while improving collection and processing efficiencies.
 With continued improvement the University could surpass 50% for recycling and waste reduction activities, in the next five years.